K8sPlayBook/KubePlaybook/README.md

 We would like to thank and acknowledge the developers of Robot-shop and QoTD for their valuable contributions to the testing environment.

-For more detailed instructions and customization options, refer to the paper[yet to publish).
+For more detailed instructions, refer to the paper[yet to publish).